 3. Remember the Good– No one has the perfect family– we are all flawed human beings, but the holidays is about celebrating those ties that bind us, and rather than remember the bad, try to focus on the good.

-4. Find an Activity– A lot of families have the boys playing football while the turkey is in the oven.
-Some of us nerdy types like board games or cards.
+4. Find an Activity– A lot of families enjoy playing football or decorating the tree while the turkey is in the oven.
+Some of us nerdy types like board games, trivia or cards.
 Pick something fun that will bring people together and keep things light.

 5. Silence is Golden– We all have an instigator in our family– there is always one that likes to stir up trouble.
 Funny thing is this– you actually have a choice as to how much power you give him/her.
 If you engage, it’s not likely to end well, but if you just stay quiet, you are not giving them any ammunition and they’ll eventually stop firing.
 Take the high road, and I promise that not only will you feel better, but everyone around you will appreciate that you maintained the peace.